Skip to main content

 biological oceanography

-Biological oceanography is the study of processes affecting the abundance, production, and variability of life in the oceans.
-At UGA we study some of the smallest organisms in the ocean such as bacteria, phytoplankton, and zooplankton.
-Although they are small, these organisms collectively have a global impact and affect the productivity of the oceans and how elements such as carbon are utilized and transformed.
-We work to unravel the factors controlling the growth of their populations, when and where they bloom in the oceans, and their interactions by using field observations, laboratory experiments, and computer modeling.
+Biological Oceanography studies the processes affecting the abundance, activity, and diversity of life in the oceans, which includes some of the smallest organisms such as bacteria, phytoplankton, and zooplankton.
+These organisms collectively drive the productivity of the oceans globally through their use and transformation of elements such as carbon and nitrogen.
+We work to unravel the biological, physical, and chemical factors controlling population growth, ultimately leading to a predictive framework for when and where different marine organisms will thrive.
+These processes and the interactions among organisms are studied using field observations, laboratory experiments, remote sensing, and computer modeling

 Personnel